 Yes.
 You are required to have a copy of this form on file.
-You must attach a copy to your Form IL-1065, Illinois Partnership Replacement Tax Return to support the addition modification claimed on Form IL-1065, Step 4, Line 21, the subtraction modification claimed on Form IL-1065, Step 5, Line 27, or the pass-through withholding you owe on behalf of your nonresident members on Form IL-1065, Step 8, Line 59.
+You must attach a copy of Schedule B to your Form IL-1065, Illinois Partnership Replacement Tax Return to support

+- the addition modification claimed on Form IL-1065, Step 4, Line 21, - the subtraction modification claimed on Form IL-1065, Step 5, Line 27, or - the pass-through withholding you owe on behalf of your nonresident members on Form IL-1065, Step 8, Line 59, or - the pass-through entity tax you pay on behalf of your members on Form IL-1065, Step 8, Line 61.

 Therefore, you must follow the instructions for Illinois Schedule B, complete it in full, and attach it to your return.

-■Note You must use forms prescribed by IDOR.
+=Note → You must use forms prescribed by IDOR.
 Separate statements not on forms provided or approved by IDOR will not be accepted and you will be asked for appropriate documentation.
+Failure to comply with this requirement may delay the